-Jimmy Fallon’s video pokes fun at those who claim to follow a “gluten free” diet, yet these people can’t even tell you what gluten is.
+Jimmy Fallon’s video below pokes fun at those who claim to follow a “gluten free” diet, yet these people can’t even tell you what gluten is.
 For this reason, I put together this post so you and I will not end up on Jimmy’s show looking foolish.

 What is Gluten?